-This ambitious exhibition of African art objects drawn from the UMFA’s permanent collection centers on themes of the spirit world and afterlife.
+This ambitious exhibition of African art objects drawn from the UMFA’s permanent collection centers on themes of the spirit world and theafterlife.

 Africa: Arts of a Continent explores the spiritual and political power of Central African masks, the magic and mystery of ancestral African sculptures, and the enduring beauty of African objects used in everyday life.
-The installation debuts of one of the UMFA’s newest acquisitions: a late XXVIth Dynasty Egyptian sarcophagus.
+The installation debutsone of the UMFA’s newest acquisitions: a late XXVIth Dynasty Egyptian sarcophagus.

 Vast, flat, almost empty expanses of desert plains and highland plateaus are distinctive elements of the Southwestern landscape.
 Many regional artists attempted to portray this quality of almost infinite space by emphasizing unbroken horizontal lines across their compositions.
 While more traditional landscape paintings often include clumps of trees on both sides of the canvas to frame the view and create a sense of completeness, the paintings in this gallery dispense with those framing elements to create a sense of incompleteness—a feeling that the scene extends far beyond the frame.

 Have you ever taken a snapshot of an awe-inspiring mountain only to find it looking small and insignificant in your picture?
-How is it possible to capture its size and grandeur in a small image?
+How can it capture its size and grandeur in a small image?
 Paintings in this gallery show how some Southwestern artists met this challenge by crowding the canvas and cropping the view.
-In some cases, a mountain peak almost grazes the top of the painting, and in others the sheer face of a cliff fills most of the background, leaving only a small patch of sky.
+In some cases, a mountain peak almost grazes the top of the painting, and in others, the sheer face of a cliff fills most of the background, leaving only a small patch of sky.
 These approaches imply that the subject is just too large to fit inside the frame.

 School The school is built to look as if we are ready for a day of learning at the turn of the twentieth century, about 1900.
 It resembles the one built at approximately 104th S. and 1300 West.